 - Silicon Valley Bank and tech-focused banks exposure

 During a stress event, it’s important to create a high impact and objective information request instead of a detailed request.
 Having a system questionnaire provides a starting baseline to investors, but also makes it easy for the responders to minimize redundancy and enables them to focus on the resolution of the issues at hand.

 The way we see it, technology should allow investors to have a well oiled communication and outreach process with their investment partners – one that they know, trust and gain efficiencies from reuse answers across requests.
 Having a technology solution that combines publicly available information with workflows for custom data collection and analysis optimizes a multi-pronged due diligence approach, where response rates and response times matter.
 As due diligence is not a one size fits all process, and certain areas of risk and research are more scrutinized by different organizations, flexibility is key.

 These ad-hoc due diligence processes are not solely done in times of turmoil and stress.
 We hear from numerous clients that following a quarterly board meeting, or a new area of focus within ESG/DEI emerges, a new risk from a collaborative internal discussion, or a department needs some key quantitative or qualitative information from investment partners that they quickly create short questionnaires and surveys to efficiently gather and analyze this data.
 You can read more about the different types of data our clients are collecting here: The Role of Data Collection in an Investment Office

 We’d love to hear from you on how you are approaching your due diligence program and how technology can play a role in it.
-Reach out to us here to learn more.
+Join our upcoming webinar to know more.